AbdulRehmanAntall/whisper-urdu-asr-comparatice-analysis/README.md

 Navigate to **[http://127.0.0.1:8000](http://127.0.0.1:8000)**
 You’ll see an interface where users can record and upload Urdu speech samples.
 All entries are saved to the database via SQLAlchemy ORM.

+***⚠️ Important: Before running the app, make sure to manually add Urdu prompts to your PostgreSQL database using SQL queries.
+These prompts are necessary for the dropdown in the evaluation interface and for accurate transcription comparison.***

 ### 5. Evaluate ASR Models

 Run any of the model files (e.g., for Whisper-Small):